PatrickBD/All_Game_Jam_Games/README.md

-# All_Game_Jam_Games
+# Game_Jam_Games
 Here is all the games I made for public game jams, such as Ludum Dares.
-I collected all the repositories into one
+I collected all the repositories into one.
+Most are Html/Javascript Canvas games made in 72 or 48 hours.

 # Mole_of_Moles
 A game made for the 72 hour xkcd Game Jam based on the "What If?" article of the same name